CasperKristiansson/Software-Engineering-Fundamentals-DD2480/README.md

 To run all tests in a file:
 - `python -m unittest <path to testfile>`

+## CI/CD

+We are utilizing GitHub Actions for CI/CD.
+The workflow is defined in `.github/workflows/`.
+We have three different kinds of GitHub Actions workflows:

+- `generate-documentation.yml` - This workflow is triggered when a merge to the `main` branch is made.
+It generates the documentation alongside a PDF and creates a new release..
+The documentation is added to the release along with with a text describing the changes made since the last release.
+- `python-tests.yml` - This workflow is triggered on all `pull requests`.
+It runs the unit tests in the directory `tests/`.
+- `generate-website.yml` - This workflow is triggered after the workflow `generate-documentation.yml` is completed.
+It than generates the documentation alongside a HTML webpage.
+The webpage is than pushed to github pages.

 ## Documentation
 Adding New Modules to Sphinx Documentation